kitsune-soc/docs/src/content/docs/en/running/installation.md

 - `kitsune`: The main Kitsune application.
 This is the heart of the whole application.
 - `kitsune-cli`: The Kitsune CLI utility.
 Used to give users roles and clear the job scheduler table.
-- `kitsune-search`: The Kitsune search service.
-This service is responsible for providing the advertised fast full-text search.
+- `kitsune-job-runner`: The dedicated Kitsune job runner

 That's it for the building part but before we can actually run our instance, we need to configure it first.